hurui200320/nsg/doc/nikon-z-gps.md

 On reconnect:

-1. Start scanning for the primary service UUID.
+1. The camera may be advertising with a new BLE address, so start scanning for the primary service UUID (or for the camera name).
-2. Look for advertisements that include manufacturer data with:
+2. Prefer advertisements that include manufacturer data with:
    * `companyID == 0x0399` (little-endian)
    * `device == persisted.device` (little-endian)
    * trailing byte `0x00`
-3. Connect to the address in that advertisement.
+3. Connect to the address in the current advertisement.
-4. The saved `device`/`nonce` can be reused for the handshake, but a new random timestamp should be generated for the new session.
+4. If the camera is already OS-paired, the saved `device`/`nonce` can be reused for the handshake with a new random timestamp; otherwise run the full pairing/bonding flow again.

 ---